swanson/no-extra-points/_posts/2019-02-13-rb-platoon-report-week-01.md

 **Leadback: Ja’Quan Gardner**

-Ja'Quan Gardner had some great efficiency in the run game and caught 2 of his 3 targets for 17 yards.
+Ja'Quan Gardner had great efficiency in the run game and caught 2 of his 3 targets for 17 yards.
 The target he did not haul in was uncatchable.
 An almost 70% touch percentage is very attractive but the third down usage was a little alarming.
-Gardner will need to continue to hog all the carries and catch a few passes to maintain RB1 status, especially given how shaky the SD offense looked in week one.
+Gardner will need to continue hogging all the carries and catch a few passes to maintain RB1 status, especially given how shaky the SD offense looked in week one.

 **3rd Down Back: Paul James**